 3. HARDLY DISCUSSES

-A person who is suffering or losing hopes from life is likely to stay quiet.
-The person will rarely share anything about his or her life, what they are suffering from and their pain.
+A person who is suffering or losing hope in life is likely to stay quiet.
+The person will rarely share anything about his or her life, what they are suffering from, and their pain.
 So, it becomes really difficult to interpret if he or she is fine.
 However, this silence speaks a lot.
 You must not ignore it.